• Skip to primary navigation

 Q: What was the first pasta shape?

-A: The first pasta shape was a flat pasta sheet that was treated in a similar way to the dough.
+A: The first pasta shape was a flat pasta sheet that was treated similarly to the dough.

 Q: Is pasta good for you?

-A: Pasta is a great meal component when it is eaten in moderation.
+A: Pasta is a great meal when eaten in moderation.
 It is a carbohydrate that will keep you fuller for longer and doesn’t cost a lot to purchase.

 Q: Is spaghetti a type of pasta?